sparkflows/sparkflows-docs/docs/user-guide/workflows/passing-parameters-to-workflows.rst

 ------------------------------------------------------------

 Key/Value pairs can be passed to Fire during Workflow Execution.
-An example of it is ``--var doctor=1`` These Key/Value pairs would override any Key/Value pair passed through the Parameter Processor in the workflow
+An example of it is ``--var doctor=1`` These Key/Value pairs would override any Key/Value pair passed through the Parameter Processor in the workflow.

 Below is a screenshot: